 12.5 In the case of abuse by one or more students against another student, there should be a referral to Children’s Services where there is reasonable cause to suspect that a student is suffering or likely to suffer significant harm.
 In such cases, all the children involved (whether perpetrator or victim) should be treated as at risk.

-13. NOTIFYING PARENTS/GUARDIANS OF INJURY
+13. NOTIFYING PARENTS/CARERS OF INJURY

-n situations where students sustain injury or are otherwise affected by an accident or incident whilst they are the responsibility of AHLU, parents will be notified of this as soon as possible.
+In situations where students sustain injury or are otherwise affected by an accident or incident whilst they are the responsibility of AHLU, parents will be notified of this as soon as possible.

 14. PHYSICAL RESTRAINT